 The Bottom Line

 Pet-friendly rentals in La Linea exist, but they take more searching and more preparation than a standard rental.
-Ground floor flats in Santa Margarita and Campamento are your best starting points.
-Budget for a full two-month deposit, get everything in writing, and approach landlords as a professional tenant who happens to have a well-managed pet rather than leading with the animal.
+Ground-floor flats in Santa Margarita, La Atunara, and Poniente are your best starting points.
+Budget for a full two-month equivalent in deposit, get everything in writing, and approach landlords as a professional tenant who happens to have a well-managed pet rather than leading with the animal.
 Done right, the process is manageable.

 Can a landlord in La Linea evict me for having a pet?